microsoft/AirSim-NeurIPS2019-Drone-Racing/README.md

 The qualification binaries with new race tracks will be released next month

 - How to generate logfiles for each tier:
+	- Please update your airsimneurips pythonclient (should be >=0.3.0 for validation phase of submission)
 	- Calling simStartRace with the desired tier level generates the appropriate log files.
 	As soon as simStartRace is called, `drone_2` (MSR opponent racer) will start flying.
 	Note that `simGetObjectPose()` will return noisy gate poses if tier=2 of tier=3 is passed to `simStartRace`